Aznable111/intelligence-wordlist-generator/README.md

 ## About
 WLGEN pretends to be something between crunch and CUPP.
 Permutations are based on a list of keywords and then you can add different options (connectors,abbreviations, reverse, replacements ...) to extend the final wordlist.

+Modified to accept a wordlist as input with a -w

 ## Usage
 You can simply execute the following command to serve the purpose immediately.
 The default `config.cfg` will be the source of configuration and the `output.txt` will be created after the execution as a result.
 `$ python iwlgen.py`